nickcanz/search-go/README.md

 }
 ```

 We can pull in our dependencies by running `go mod tidy`.
+This command makes sure any references in our code is included in the `go.mod` file, [from the official Go documentation](https://go.dev/ref/mod#go-mod-tidy).

 In order to connect to our `v7.10` Elasticsearch cluster, we also need to use the `7.10` version of `go-elasticsearch`.
 Let's modify our `go.mod` file to reflect this

 ```go
 module github.com/nickcanz/search-go